voucherifyio/commerce-tools-integration/README.md

 `custom.shippingProductSourceIds contains any ("<your_source_id>")` - this formula should be used when you want to apply this shipping method with custom vourcherify shipping method.

 To learn more about predicates You can see [here](https://docs.commercetools.com/api/predicates/query).

+#### Important
+1. Make sure that you `customField` definition is properly set.
+You can run `npm run config` to make this configuration.
+2. If you choose free shipping code with custom product make sure that this product is properly defined in commerce tools and can be applied to cart.

 ## Typical use case